 In France, he has worked at the Opera de la Bastille, Opera de Lyon, and the Orchestre Philharmonique de Radio France, and in the USA, the Symphony Orchestras of Baltimore, Dallas, Detroit, Indianapolis, Atlanta, Houston, New Jersey, the WPO, New York, and the Grant Park Festival, Chicago.
 In the U.K., English National Opera, Scottish Chamber Orchestra, and Royal Scottish Symphony, and the London Philharmonia.
 He is a regular guest of the Seoul Philharmonic Orchestra.

 Ryan now conducts worldwide as a freelancer, while dedicating himself to educational and community development work as Director of Trinidad and Tobago's recently founded Academy for the Performing Arts (NAPA) at the University of Trinidad and Tobago.
 He was recently announced as a 2017 Laureate of the prestigious Sabga Award for Excellence in the field of Arts and Letters.

-In the 2017/18 Season he returns to the Seoul Philharmonia Orchestra, and the Kwa-Zulu Natal Philharmonic Orchestra, South Africa and will debut with the Johannesburg Philharmonic and the National Youth Orchestra of Great Britain.
+In the 2017/18 Season he returns to the Philharmonia Orchestra, London, the Seoul Philharmonic Orchestra, and the Kwa-Zulu Natal Philharmonic Orchestra, South Africa and will debut with the Johannesburg Philharmonic and the National Youth Orchestra of Great Britain.